-The Australian website Punters took a look back in time at the life and career ofHoly Roller, the 18.1-hand racehorse who became a huge (literally) fan favorite in Australia back in the 90’s.
+The Australian website Punters took a look back in time at the life and career of Holy Roller, the 18.1hh racehorse who became a huge (literally) fan favorite in Australia back in the 90’s.

-When he finally came into the world, his size made it obvious why it had been so much of a struggle.
-It worried the breeders when he was unable to muster the strength to stand for over an hour (about five times as long as it takes normal foals), but when he finally did get himself up he was almost five feet tall.
+His November 1992 birth took over an hour at Australia’s Woodlands Stud, and was very difficult for his dam Secret Blessing.
+When he finally came into the world his size made it obvious why it had been so much of a struggle.
+It worried his breeders when he was unable to muster the strength to stand for over an hour (about five times as long as it takes normal foals), but when he finally did get himself up he was almost five feet tall.

 “I remember when we took him swimming; you’d be halfway across the dam before his feet left bottom.” –Pat Quinn

 And don’t forget the jockeys!
 Oh, the jockeys.

-“You’re up so high that you’re looking down on the others and they look like ponies.”~Darren Guaci “Don’t put a big jockey on him, he’ll hit his head on the stall.”~Kevin Moses
+“You’re up so high that you’re looking down on the others and they look like ponies.”~Darren Guaci “Don’t put a big jockey on him, he’ll hit his head on the stall.” –Kevin Moses

 “Very big horse.
 Vacant look.
 Will not exert himself except under extreme pressure.
 Can only go as fast as a slow canter (being flogged).
 Gurgles.
 Not an athlete.
 Future is dismal.”